-Welcome to the South West Regional Ports Association (SWRPA) website.
-The Association evolved from what was formerly a Devon & Cornwall network group and is in response to requests from regional & local government agencies to provide a single point of contact for ports in the South West Region.
+The South West Regional ports Association has evolved from what was formerly a Devon & Cornwall harbour networking group and in response to requests from regional & local government agencies to provide a single point of contact for ports in the South West Region and now covers the region to include the Isles of Scilly, Cornwall, Devon, Dorset, Somerset, Bristol, Gloucestershire and Wiltshire.

 Ports provide a focal point for tourists and traders alike.
-A family trip around the bay whilst a cargo vessel sails out of the port focuses thought on the fact that ports are multi faceted and create opportunities for a diverse range of uses.
+A family trip to the beach or around the bay whilst a cargo vessel sails out of the port focuses thought on the fact that ports are multi-faceted and create opportunities for a diverse range of uses whist at the same time providing a significant tourist fascination and attraction.

-As a tourist destination the attraction of the smaller community ports is well established.
+As a tourist destination the attraction of the smaller regional ports is well established.
 Recent marketing developments in the cruise ship industry, notably by ‘Destination South West’, a body which many of our members are part of, have led to a growth in the number of cruise ship visits to our ports.
-‘Destination South West’ is a member of ‘Cruise Britain’, in turn part of ‘Visit Britain’.
-This ensures ports in the South West are exposed to maximum publicity for potential visitors from both inland & by sea.
-We aim to encourage cruise ship visits to South West Ports.
+This ensures ports in the South West are exposed to maximum publicity for potential visitors from both land and sea.
+We aim to continue to encourage cruise ship visits to South West Ports.

-We look forward to engaging with the Local Enterprise Partnerships as they develop in the region.
+We look forward to engaging with the Local Enterprise Partnerships as they continue to develop in the region.

 We also aim to represent the views of our members with regard to current & evolving ports policy, and to act as a link for all agencies involved with the operations ports undertake.